 Arias says the killing was self-defense, and that on the day of Travis Alexander's death in June 2008 at his suburban Phoenix home, he attacked her and she was forced to fight for her life.

-However, no evidence — other than Arias' accounts — has been presented at trial showing Alexander had ever been physically violent.
+However, no other evidence — other than Arias' accounts — have been presented at trial showing Alexander had ever been physically violent.

-Authorities say Arias planned the attack in a jealous rage.
+Authorities say Arias planned the attack.
 She initially denied involvement then blamed it on masked intruders.
 Two years after her arrest, she said it was self-defense.

 She faces a possible death sentence if convicted of first-degree murder.